 Is committed to the mission of helping Guatemalan youth break the cycle of poverty through education.

-17-years with P&G in CBD & Brand Management (North & Latin Americas)
+17-year P&G veteran with CBD & Brand Management experience (North & Latin Americas)

 Mario has been involved with CoEd for nearly 20 years as a Board member (since 2014) and is currently serving on the Development Committee.
-As an active fundraiser, established the Guatemala Advisory Board and increased funding from corporations and individuals.
-Mario has been a CoEd donor since 2002 and is among a few notable P&G Alums involved with Cooperative for Education:
+As an active fundraiser and donor, he established the Guatemala Advisory Board and increased funding from corporations and individuals.
+P&G Alums involved with Cooperative for Education also include:

-- Ben Chapman serves as vice chair of the Finance Committee, is an active fundraiser, and a member of the Governance Committee, working to achieve even greater effectiveness.
+- Ben Chapman serves as vice chair of the Finance Committee, is an active fundraiser, and a member of the Governance Committee working to achieve even greater effectiveness.

-Establishing CoEd Computer Centers in rural middle schools provides indigenous youth with access to vital technology education.
+The Computer Centers in rural middle schools provides youth with access to vital technology education.
 CoEd students learn to read, stay in school, graduate, and gain critical job skills at rates far above the national average.
 The gift of education—when applied on a large scale in an impoverished and highly illiterate area—becomes the cornerstone for long-term economic and social change.
-With the skills they gain through CoEd’s program, students graduate prepared to pursue further education in vocational schools or to successfully compete for higher-paying jobs.

 True to its name, CoEd works cooperatively with parents, teacher, principals and students to create comprehensive strategies for educational development in their communities.
 With the skills gained through CoEd’s program, students graduate prepared to pursue further education in vocational schools or to successfully compete for higher-paying jobs.

-With P&G Alumni Foundation grant funding of $20,000 will help fund two new computer centers in San Marcos and Zaragoza, Guatemala and help train 500 students annually, creating 428 jobs and impacting 1,800 family and community members.
+The 2019 P&G Alumni Foundation grant award of $20,000 will help fund two new computer centers in San Marcos and Zaragoza, Guatemala and help train 500 students annually, creating 428 jobs and impacting 1,800 family and community members.
 This is the third award to CoEd in the past three years in support of the Computer Center and given a proven track record of 95% of program graduates going on to secure jobs and/or further education.
-The Computer Centers provide a powerful incentive for indigenous youth to stay in school, since the centers provide a quality of education that is on par with— or exceeds— that available to their urban peers.
+The Computer Centers provide a powerful incentive for students to stay in school, since the centers provide a quality of education that is on par with—or exceeds—that available to their urban peers.
 Further, the Centers are self-funding within a few years of operation.